Steal a Brainrot

-Steal a Brainrot is a 2025 multiplayer video game developed by SpyderSammy and released on Roblox on May 16, 2025.
-In the game, players buy and steal Brainrots, characters based on the Italian brainrot meme, which generate income over time.
+Steal a Brainrot is a 2025 multiplayer video game developed by SpyderSammy (also known as Sammy) released on Roblox.
+The game centers around buying and stealing Brainrots—characters drawn from the Italian brainrot memes.
 Owned by DoBig Studios, Steal a Brainrot is the only Roblox game to have surpassed 25 million concurrent users (CCU) and is the second to have surpassed 20 million CCU, the first being Grow a Garden.
 The game was popularized on social media, where users have shared strategy tips and viral clips of upset children who had lost their Brainrots.

 Gameplay

 Stealing Brainrots while fending off other players is central to the game.

-In Steal a Brainrot, players aim to acquire Brainrots—voxel characters based on the Internet meme Italian brainrot—and build wealth.
+In Steal a Brainrot, players aim to acquire Brainrots—voxel characters based on the 2025 Internet meme Italian brainrot—and build wealth.
 The player starts with a base to store their Brainrots and a small amount of currency.
-In the middle of the map, there is a conveyor belt offering players the opportunity to purchase Brainrots, which generate income every few seconds.
+A conveyor belt bisects the map, offering players the opportunity to purchase Brainrots, which passively generate income over time.
 Players progress by purchasing rarer and more expensive Brainrots from the conveyor or stealing them from other players, a gameplay loop comparable to the sport capture the flag.
 To defend against theft attempts, the base has a button which generates a temporary shield.

 Players can purchase gear such as traps and items from the store to aid with defense or stealing, costing either in-game currency or Roblox's premium currency Robux.
 Players can "rebirth", resetting their progress in exchange for better stats and additional currency.
-Like Grow a Garden, the developers host special events in which exclusive characters can be obtained.
+Like Grow a Garden, the developers host special events often called "admin abuse" in which exclusive characters can be obtained.
 Kara Phillips of PCGamer described these events as a "sensory overload".

 Popularity

-Alongside Grow a Garden, Steal a Brainrot is one of the most popular games on Roblox of all time, with an average concurrent users (CCU) of one million.
+Alongside Grow a Garden, Steal a Brainrot is one of the most popular games on Roblox of all time, and had an average concurrent users (CCU) of one million in September 2025.
 In July 2025, Steal a Brainrot reached 7 billion visits, and had a peak CCU of 5 million players.
-In August 2025, Steal a Brainrot saw a peak CCU of 20 million, surpassing Fortnite, which previously held all-time CCU record of 15.3 million.
+In August 2025, Steal a Brainrot saw a peak CCU of 20 million, surpassing Fortnite, which previously held the all-time CCU record of 15.3 million.

 On August 23, an event featuring a mock "admin war" between SpyderSammy and Grow a Garden developer Jandel drove each game to break their respective CCU records: Grow a Garden reached at least 22.3 million CCU, while Steal a Brainrot became the second Roblox game to surpass 20 million CCU.
 Additionally, the event drove Roblox to achieve a new platform-wide CCU record of 47.4 million players, beating the July 2025 record of 32.69 million.
 On September 13, with their Extinct Event, the game saw a CCU peak of 24 million, surpassing the Grow a Garden record.
 In October, the game achieved a CCU peak of 25.4 million.